ipni/index-provider/doc/publisher-config.md

 - Tell indexers where to fetch advertisements from:
   - `WithHttpPublisherAnnounceAddr`
-  - `"config"."Ingest"."HttpPublisher"."AnnounceMultiaddr"`
+  - `"Ingest"."HttpPublisher"."AnnounceMultiaddr"`
 - Listen for plain HTTP requests for advertisements
   - `WithHttpPublisherListenAddr`
-  - `"config"."Ingest"."HttpPublisher"."ListenMultiaddr"`
+  - `"Ingest"."HttpPublisher"."ListenMultiaddr"`
 - Tell retrieval clients where to retrieve content from, by advertising these addrs:
   - `WithRetrievalAddrs`
-  - `"ProviderServer"."RetrievalMultiaddrs"
+  - `"ProviderServer"."RetrievalMultiaddrs"`
 - Configure the interface that the content-retrieval-server listens on and provider ID:
   - `WithProvider`
   - `"ProviderServer"."ListenMultiaddr"
 - Send advertisement announcements to specific indexers via HTTP:
   - `WithDirectAnnounce`